-The YETI Daytrip has excellent temperature control and leakproof storage.
-It won us over with its durable, easy to clean, waterproof material.
+The YETI Daytrip Lunch Box won us over with its durable and easy-to-clean waterproof material, excellent temperature control, and leakproof storage.
 It has a rigid frame that is easy to pack and was one of only three lunch bags with a waterproof liner.
-In testing, it held cool and hot temperatures better than most in our fleet, with only the PackIt Freezable topping the performance of the YETI.
-We also liked that it has a soft material that holds a rigid shape, making it easy for packing, cleaning, and protecting food from getting crushed in transport.
+In testing, it held cool and hot temperatures better than most in our fleet, with only the PackIt Freezable topping the YETI's performance.
+We found it easy to pack, and food was protected from getting crushed in transport.
 The lid has a magnetic closure and a sturdy, large zipper.
 This bag is made of durable materials and is robust enough to stand on its own when you carry it with one of the three handles on the outside.

 We tested all the limitations and packed it full of food to take on the go.
-We found that even though it's leakproof, it did leak at the zipper, which is its weak point.
-We also noted that the rigid design we liked (for easy packing, cleaning, and protecting food from getting crushed) also made the bag a little bulky compared to the softer designs that can squish down and slide into packs.
+Even though the Yeti is largely leakproof, we found a bit of leakage at the zipper, which is its weak point.
+We also noted that the rigid design (which we liked for easy packing, cleaning, and protecting food from getting crushed) made the bag a little bulky compared to the softer designs that can squish down smaller depending on what's inside, thus sliding into packs easier.
 The YETI Daytrip is an excellent option for people who want good temperature regulation and need a durable, protective cooler for their lunch.

-The Hango is a great two for one deal.
+The HANGO Insulated Set of 2 is a great two-for-one deal.
 The set comes with one large and one small lunch bag.
-In testing temperature control, we found that the small bag performed better, as the ratio of ice to space to keep cool was smaller.
+We found that the small bag performed better in testing temperature control, as the ratio of ice to space to keep cool was smaller.
 So when packing the large bag, throw in an extra ice pack.
 These bags have leakproof liners, are easy to wipe clean, and have an attractive contrasting color theme.
-The larger bag can fit a six-pack of cans, while the smaller can fit five cans.
-Overall this set performed well with a very simple design, and we think it will do the job of carrying your lunch with minimal spills.
+The larger bag can fit a six-pack of cans, while the smaller can fit five.
+Overall this set performed well with a very simple design, and we think it will carry your lunch with minimal spills.

 The HANGO set didn't score in our top three for insulation and temperature control; the larger bag would need a large ice pack to do the job.
 The smaller bag did okay in the temperature test, but the ice pack took up much of the usable space.
 In the leakproof test, the liner was leakproof, but this zipper didn't hold up to the liquid either.
 The HANGO is a simple design and has no extra pockets or compartments.
 It is a good choice for someone looking to carry a large or small lunch or looking for an affordable matching parent/child lunch bag set.

-The Black+Blum Stainless Steel impressed with a completely leakproof design.
+The Black and Blum Stainless-Steel impressed with a completely leakproof design.
 The rubber seal on the lid and the vacuum valve on the lid ensure a very tight fit and leakproof security.
-The stainless steel divider is designed to fit snugly in the container and move from side to side, so you can adjust the size of the compartments.
-This model is made of food-safe stainless steel, is super easy to clean, and comes with a rubber band to help secure the box, and also holds the included fork.
+The stainless steel divider is designed to fit snugly in the container and move from side to side so that you can adjust the size of the compartments.
+This model is made of food-safe stainless steel, is super easy to clean, comes with a rubber band to help secure the box, and also holds the included fork.
 We liked this sleek and simple design, as it is safe to just toss in your backpack for the day.

-Though we enjoyed the function of the Black+Blum, it is not insulated and is not intended to keep food hot or cold.
-So if it is important that the contents stay cold, it will need to be refrigerated.
+Though we enjoyed the function of the Black+Blum, it is not insulated and, therefore, not intended to keep food hot or cold.
+This box must be refrigerated to keep the contents cold.
 We also found in testing that the divider in the box can move around slightly, and is not sealed, so wet ingredients can leak into the other compartment.
-It is not meant to contain a soup and salad, rather pasta and salad, or other food that won't leak into each other.
-Because of its small capacity, this box holds just enough for a lunch portion, but no extras as a standard contender could.
+It is not meant to contain soup, but rather pasta, salad, or other food that won't leak into each other.
+Because of its small capacity, this box holds just enough for a lunch portion but no extras as a standard contender could.
 The Black+Blum is a good design for people packing daily lunches and who don't ever want to worry about leaks.

-The To-Go Ware performed well with large capacity with its three tiers of food storage in food-safe stainless steel containers.
-We liked that it stores up to three separate food items in secure containers and that it is adjustable; the top container can be carried on its own if a smaller profile is needed.
-In testing, the top tier/lid of this tiffin design had a tight fit and was leakproof with water in it.
+The To-Go Ware 3-Tier Stainless performed well with large capacity with its three tiers of food storage in food-safe stainless steel containers.
+We liked that it stores up to three separate food items in secure containers and is adjustable; the top container can be carried independently if a smaller profile is needed.
+In testing, this tiffin design's top tier/lid had a tight fit and was leakproof with water in it.
 We stacked curried lentils, rice, and a yogurt dish in it, just like we did with the Lille Stackable set, and experienced no food leaks.
-This design is also easy to clean, as easy as washing a dish.
+This design is as easy to clean as washing a dish.

-The Lokass Insulated Lunch Tote is an attractive and large capacity insulated tote.
-It by far held the most food; it held eight cans of sparkling water and has a mesh pouch on the side that fit a pint jar with a smoothie.
-The zipper pouch on the front was also the most spacious additional pocket in the testing of all models.
+The LOKASS Insulated Lunch Tote is an attractive, large-capacity insulated tote.
+It, by far, held the most food; it held eight cans of sparkling water and had a mesh pouch on the side that fit a pint jar with a smoothie.
+The zipper pouch on the front was also the most spacious additional pocket in the test fleet.

-The BALORAY Lunch Tote is an attractive lunch tote lined with food-grade aluminum foil; it also comes in an array of colors and patterns.
+The BALORAY Lunch Tote is an attractive lunch tote lined with food-grade aluminum foil and comes in various colors and patterns.
 It has a unique shape that is eye-catching and simple.
 With an ice pack, the BALORAY stayed in the middle of the pack in temperature testing.
 It is a decent size and fits a six-pack of sparkling water cans.

-The BALORAY is an impressive looking accessory to tote your lunch to work in, but it promised in the product description that it had a leakproof liner, and when tested, the water leaked right through the liner and the canvas exterior.
-This is an excellent option for someone looking for a cute tote to carry their lunch to the office or school.
+The BALORAY is an impressive-looking accessory to tote your lunch to work.
+However, the liner is not leakproof.
+Despite the product description claiming otherwise, water leaked right through the liner and the canvas exterior during testing.
+Those who prefer style over a leakproof design will find this model a cute tote for carrying their lunch to the office or school.

-The Fit and Fresh Set is a great lunch kit if you are looking for a matching set.
-This kit comes with a water bottle and two food containers that click together and stack.
+The Fit and Fresh Insulated Kit is a great lunch kit if you are looking for a matching set.
+This kit has a water bottle and two food containers that click together and stack.
 This bag has a large capacity for whatever nourishment you may need to carry around.

-We liked the Fit and Fresh set as a complete lunch kit, but it fell short on the leakproof test leaking through the liner and canvas exterior.
-The temperature regulation was the worst of the tested contenders; this may be partially because the bag has no zip closure; just a strap that has a snap button to hold the top of the bag closed.
-This is a good choice for someone looking to buy a convenient lunch kit that comes with all the necessities to pack a daily lunch.
+We liked the Fit and Fresh set as a complete lunch kit, but it fell short on the leakproof test as it leaked through the liner and canvas exterior.
+The temperature regulation was the worst among those we tested, probably due to the lack of zip closure — the closure on this bag is a strap with a snap button.
+This is a good choice for someone looking to buy a convenient lunch kit with all the necessities to pack a daily lunch.

 Why You Should Trust Us